Eating Texas

 I could list other things I find troubling about the state of the State, but now is not the time.
 It is, in fact, Rodeo Time.

 One thing for which I remain rightly ride-or-die for Texas is its food.
 Whereas most states have one dish they are known for--cheesesteak, say; or key lime pie, or Minnesota's disconcertingly undescriptive hot dish--Texas has a passel of signature dishes: barbecue brisket, chili and chili con queso, chicken fried steak, kolaches, pecan pie, frito pie, and then there's the whole enchilada of spicy delights that is Tex-Mex.
-Texas is all about the food and the array of heritages that birthed its multilayered cuisine, and Rodeo Time is the perfect time to celebrate it.
+Texas is all about the food and the array of heritages that gave birth to its multilayered cuisine, and Rodeo Time is the perfect time to celebrate it.

 Cowboy Cookery, Tex-Mex & Other Texas Treats